s1155003185/VCCProjectGenerator/README.md

 [{ClassMacro}]
     Define second Class Macro.
 It will share same enum with the first one.
     As most macro contains both getter and setter, this option is only available for GETCUSTOM, GETCUSTOM_SPTR, SETCUSTOM, SETCUSTOM_SPTR.

-[@@NoProperty]
-    Only available for GETCUSTOM, GETCUSTOM_SPTR, SETCUSTOM, SETCUSTOM_SPTR If stated, then no property is generated.

 [@@AccessMode]
     Default is @@ReadWrite.